gilburns/zsh-graph-toolbox/README.md

 # zsh-graph-toolbox
-Various functions in zsh to interact with Graph to get data from Entra ID or Intune
+Various functions in zsh to interact with Graph to get or put data from/to Entra ID or Intune